 - Looking through the hole you should see the side of the nut.
 If it is tilted so you can see the top can tap the microscope until it sits flat.

 - Line up two washers so that the slightly curved sides are facing each other.

 - Take one of the hex bolts

-- Push it through one of the large gears and two washers
+- Push it through one of the large gears and then the two washers.

 - Push the screw through the hole at the top of the x actuator until it reaches the nut

-- Screw the bolt into the nut (If the nut turns hold it in place with the nut tool)
+- Screw the bolt into the nut until the nut is completely lifted up.
+(If the nut turns hold it in place with the nut tool)